Smart Grid Energy Research Center: Funding

 The major starting point for investment into modernizing the current grid was the U.S. Department of Energy's (DOE) stimulus package (American Recovery and Reinvestment Act, i.e. ARRA).
-The ARRA invested approximately $4.4 billioinor Smart Grid research.
+The ARRA invested approximately $4.4 billion on Smart Grid research.
 LADWP received $60 million from the DOE's stimulus package.
 "The money will be used for “smart grid" demonstration projects.
 The projects will allow the city’s Department of Water and Power, the largest municipal utility in the nation, to use advanced meters and other technology at the universities to chart how power is being consumed, forecast demand and potential outages, and seek ways to reduce energy use."

 The Waxman–Markley comprehensive energy bill (American Clean Energy and Security Act of 2009) increased the awareness and impact on the electric transmission grid.
 The act was designed with the intention to reduce greenhouse emissions by 17 percent by 2020.
 This reduction would require there to be a concentration on energy consumption and production.
-This bill, directly and indirectly, stimulates universities and private industries into to bevators in new technologies for the grid.
-Collaborations among utilities, government, tecshnology providers, and universities are made being to provide information and technologies for the new generation of Smart Grid and Smart Energy Technology.
+This bill, directly and indirectly, stimulates universities and private industries to become innovators in new technologies for the grid.
+Collaborations among utilities, government, technology providers, and universities are made being to provide information and technologies for the new generation of Smart Grid and Smart Energy Technology.

 SMERC also receives funding from California Energy Commission, EPRI, KIER, and the UCLA Smart Grid Industry Partners Program(SMERC-IPP).